Contact Us

 • Patients are left in hospital longer than they need to be

-• Increased risk of stress and uncertainty about the next steps of the patient journey
+• An increased risk of stress and uncertainty for patients and their loved ones about the next steps of their patient journey

 • Decreased morale and mood